Meet the team!

 Kristina Syverson, LCMHC

-Co-owner, Therapist, SUPERVISOR
+Therapist, SUPERVISOR

 Kristina Syverson is a licensed clinical mental health counselor.
 She earned her Master’s Degree from the University of Vermont in 2017.
 Kristina has received intensive training in dialectical behavioral therapy (DBT).
 DBT is a behavioral treatment that focuses on emotion regulation in order to decrease suffering and increase interpersonal effectiveness, developing healthy relationships, and creating a life experienced as worth living.
 Kristina specializes in the treatment of complex trauma, severe depression and anxiety, and treating problematic issues stemming from either emotional over or under control that increases suffering in daily life.